-20. Lab, Soho.
-So many cocktails!
+20. LAB, Soho.
+So many cocktails from developing bartenders!
 You’ll need a year (and a strong liver) to go through them all.
 Try something new.

 21. Zensai, Camden.
 There aren’t many cocktail bars in Camden, but this one is really very good and has great 2-4-1 deals early doors throughout the week.

 22. Crazy Bear, Fitzrovia.
 Fab members- only clubhouse bar.
 If you have the creds; pop in early to get a table.

 23. Soho Hotel, Soho.
 Expect fabulous mojitos at the hotel’s Refuel Bar.
-Expect to pay over a tenner though.
+Expect to pay well over a tenner though.
 Ouch.

 24. Titos, London Bridge Street.
 More of a restaurant, but we hear they do the best Pisco sours in town.

 28. Be at One, Soho.
-It’s a pub turned bar, so it’s got a very friendly vibe and you will know what you are getting.
+It’s a pub turned bar chain, so it’s got a very friendly vibe and you will know what you are getting.

 31. Milk & Honey, Soho.
 Looking for a more exclusive drink?
 Then come to Mlik & Honey, but before 11 if you’re not a member and its best to call or email and reserve.

 33. Shoreditch House, Shoreditch.
 Very swanky members’ club.
 Very swanky drinks.

 34. Lost Society, Clapham.
 A wonderful little south west London bar, with English classics on both the drinks and food menus.

 35. The Hawksmoor, Shoreditch.
-Not just for yummy steak, they can shake a decent tipple as well.
+Not just for incredible steak, they can shake a decent tipple as well.
+Amazing cocktail list.

 36. Callooh Callay, Shoreditch.
-This place is relatively new, but it fits in rather snugly with its trendy Shoreditch neighbours, this award-winning cocktail menu just has to be tried.
+Fitting in rather snugly with its trendy Shoreditch neighbours, this award-winning cocktail menu just has to be tried.

 39. Freedom, Soho.
 This is a great little gay/mixed bar.
-Awesome cocktails and a giant disco ball above the dancefloor.
+Awesome cocktails (try the Zombie) and a giant disco ball above the dancefloor.

 40. Sugar Cane, Clapham.
 Who wouldn’t want to drink in a Tiki hut?
-In Clapham.
+In tropical Clapham!

 41. Anam, Angel.
 Great cocktails, stunning decor.